 - Victorian homes are full of small details.
 You can find things like fish scale trim and dental molding, or even bow windows and garland trim.

 Ready to Have Your Victorian Home Painted?

 As you can see, the choices you make when you have your Victorian home painted can vary widely.
 You can take inspiration from movie-set homes, or you can go down a more classic route with rich, deep tones capable of blending into any nature scene.
 There’s no right or wrong when it comes to a Victorian home!
-Contact us at Rutgers Painting to schedule a free consultation today!
+Contact us at Rutgers Painting to schedule a free consultation for our Victorian home painting services today!